- General Questions

-When you apply for an EXPAT RETIRED policy, you must submit a health declaration.
+When you apply for an EXPAT INIFINITY policy, you must submit a health declaration.
 If you are aged 60 or above, you must also submit a health certificate which was issued no more than 3 months before the date of the application.

 Why do most of your products have a time limit?

 Usually, expatriates only stay abroad for a limited period of time.
 Most of our insurance products are designed for these circumstances.
 The limited policy durations also mean that we can offer better premiums than other providers.

 But for moving abroad permanently, we have developed EXPAT RETIRED and EXPAT RESIDENT - which have no time limits at all.